TRAINING

 Advanced Badges

 This is the final level of awarding training badges.
-These badges have mustard colored outside edge.
+These badges have a mustard colored outside edge.

 Some of the badges would have started as a mini badge, progressed on to an achievement badge and are now finishing as an advanced badge.
 You will need to have done at least the achievement badge before tackling the advanced badge.